 Health Services: Student Health Services works with Monument Health in Spearfish as a service provider.
-A Certified Nurse Practitioner or Physician's Assistant is available from 8 a.m. - 5 p.m., Monday through Friday.
+A Certified Nurse Practitioner or Physician's Assistant is available for appointments Monday through Friday.
 Common triage services are free for registered students, including physical exams, strep tests, and STD testing.
 Lab work and more extensive services will be referred out.
 For more information call 605-642- 6520.